The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

 This does not produce an observer-independent fact about the qubit.
 Wigner's result remains relational.
-Rather, it establishes agreement between perspectives: Wigner confirms that the outcome he reads from the friend’s memory corresponds to the outcome genuinely recorded by her.
+Rather, it establishes agreement between perspectives: Wigner confirms that the outcome he reads from the friend's memory corresponds to the outcome genuinely recorded by her.

 The two-step procedure can therefore be summarised as follows.
-First, the friend verifies informational coherence via an SWV, justifying the stability of her record within her own perspective.
-Second, CPL enables Wigner to access that record and confirm agreement across observers.
-Step one supplies the missing justification for record persistence assumed by CPL; step two operationalises intersubjective agreement without abandoning relationality.
+First, the SWV coherence criterion is satisfied, indicating that the friend's records form a coherent informational structure capable of supporting a single observer-perspective across the relevant temporal interval.
+Second, CPL enables Wigner to access that record and establish agreement across observers.

+The two steps address different aspects of the confirmation problem.
+CPL specifies how information encoded in one observer's memory can later be accessed by another observer, thereby enabling agreement between perspectives.
+However, CPL presupposes that the relevant record remains a coherent evidential structure across time.
+The role of the SWV coherence criterion is to assess precisely this prior requirement.
+In this sense, the present proposal supplements rather than replaces CPL.
+Whereas CPL concerns the accessibility of records across observers, the coherence criterion concerns whether those records can function as a coherent evidential perspective in the first place.